Belfagor2005/skins-metrixconfluencexp-atv/README.md

 -- mod by @Lululla 10-05-2022
 -- You can modify and redistribute it as long as you keep this License for the skin and all of your modifications

+Version Pro: option with Plugin Metrix from Atv

+v.1.0
 enjoy